Love Canal: Home construction, 1950s

 The land where the homes were being built was not part of the agreement between the school board and Hooker; thus, none of these residents knew the canal's history.
 There was no monitoring or evaluating of the chemical wastes stored under the ground.
-Additionally, the clay cover of the canal which was supposed to be impermeable began to crack.
+Additionally, the clay cover of the canal, which was supposed to be impermeable, began to crack.
 The subsequent construction of the LaSalle Expressway restricted groundwater from flowing to the Niagara River.
 After the exceptionally wet winter and spring of 1962, the elevated expressway turned the breached canal into an overflowing pool.
 People reported having puddles of oil or colored liquid in yards or basements.

-By the 1970s, the Love Canal area was an established suburban community that appealed to commuters and families.
+By the 1970s, the Love Canal area was an established suburb that appealed to commuters and families.
 It was proximate to the school and newly constructed churches, it was conveniently located just a few miles from the city center, and the expressway provided access to shopping and leisure opportunities.
 Census data revealed the area had a higher than median income, and the majority of its households included young children.
 Due to the great percentage of new construction in the area, less than 3% of housing units were unoccupied.
 In 1976, a report evaluating Niagara Falls ranked Love Canal the fourth-best area in "social well-being."
 In total, 800 private houses and 240 low-income apartments were constructed.
 Before the public revelation of the environmental crisis, developers were planning to expand the area with additional homes.
 There were 410 children in the school during 1978.

-Lead-up and discovery
+Lead-up and discovery, 1970s

 Residents were suspicious of black fluid that flowed out of the Love Canal.
 For years, residents had complained about odors and substances in their yards or the public playgrounds.
-Finally the city acted and hired a consultant, Calspan Corporation, to do a far-reaching study.
-In 1977, a harsh winter storm dumped 33-45 in of snow, significantly raising the water table.
+Finally, the city acted and hired a consultant, Calspan Corporation, to do a far-reaching study.
+In January 1977, a harsh winter storm dumped 33-45 in of snow, significantly raising the water table.
 The excess water got into the ground water and raised the elevation of contaminants including dioxin.
 During the spring of 1977, the State Departments of Health and Environmental Conservation began an intensive air, soil, and groundwater sampling and analysis program after qualitative identification of a number of organic compounds in the basements of 11 homes adjacent to the Love Canal.
 It was also revealed that the standards at the time did not require the installation of a liner to prevent leaching; this became very common among companies.